AntimatterReactor/fluffyf/README.md

-# FluffyF
+# fluffyf

-FluffyF or fluffyf is pretty much a rust library and application implementing API requests to e621 with the primary focus of downloading posts and pools.
+fluffyf is pretty much a rust library and application implementing API requests to e621 with the primary focus of downloading posts and pools.

 ## Getting Started